Social Media Policy

 For the purpose of this policy, social media is defined as Internet or mobile digital tools and systems used to share and/or receive information or conversation.
 Social media includes, without limitation, texting, blogs, and propriety platforms such as Twitter, Facebook, LinkedIn, Instagram, Pinterest, SnapChat, Google+, YouTube, Flickr, and Yammer.

-Pertaining to social media sites CONTAINING THE WORDS WESLEYAN/WESLEYAN COLLEGE already in existence (created prior to 1/1/2017)
+II.
+Social media sites CONTAINING THE WORDS WESLEYAN/WESLEYAN COLLEGE

 - All social media sites created by faculty, staff, or students must add a representative of the Office of Communications as an administrator: firstname.lastname@example.org and/or provide username, password, and log-in information.

-- All administrators must sign the last page of this policy, indicating they understand and agree to adhere to the guidelines outlined in the Wesleyan College Social Media Policy, and return it to the Office of Communications.
+- All social media administrators must sign a statement indicating they understand and agree to adhere to the guidelines outlined in the Wesleyan College Social Media Policy, and return it to the Office of Communications.

 - Assign an administrator who regularly monitors postings and content.